-The BA (Hons) Dance degree aims to produce graduates who are confident in their ability to work in a globally changing world and who are prepared to make a significant contribution to local and wider dance communities.
+Set in our modern, purpose-built Performance Hub space on our Walsall campus, our BA (Hons) Dance degree aims to produce graduates who are confident in their ability to work in a globally changing world and are prepared to make a significant contribution to their local and wider dance communities.

-This course will give you the opportunity to learn about dance from a variety of perspectives.
-You will develop your studio practice through studying a range of techniques (including contemporary, ballet and jazz), and learn skills in choreography for making dances for the studio, stage and film.
-Knowledge of these practices will expand through the understanding of their history and impact on dance, and through critical reflection.
+You'll develop your studio practice through studying a range of techniques (including contemporary, ballet and jazz), and learn skills in choreography for making dances for the studio, stage and film.
+You'll also expand your knowledge of these practices through the understanding of their history and impact on dance, and through critical reflection.

 You will explore the role of technology in creating and performing dance and you will discover how the scientific aspects of dance, such as physiology and performance psychology, may inform and impact on your dance practice.
 Throughout your studies you will engage with the concept of being enterprising in your approach to developing a career in dance.

 Our performing arts and learning centre; The Performance Hub, is the home for all of our performance courses, and offers state-of–the-art facilities including excellent dance studios, theatre/performance spaces, Mac computer suites, professional level recording studios and lighting equipment.
 It boasts two bespoke dance studios, with sprung floors, mirrored wall and equipment for sound and lighting requirements.

 “I am using my degree to its fullest and intend on carrying on my career as a professional choreographer and continue building my dance company.”